 “Well, crazy turn of events here,” Ryan wrote in an email, unaware I was in the Discord and already talking with this person.
 “Someone popped into my Discord saying they have the original VOD from Twitch and it shows no splicing.
 I think the theory will hold true once they're done uploading the video.”

 That is crazy, Ryan.

-Try to remember the layers of lies being juggled at this point: lying about an initial world record speedrun; lying when confronted with evidence of cheating; publicly saying the people who called you a cheater were perfectly nice people and you'd like to continue being in a community with them; privately sowing dissent in an attempt to change public perception of the investigators; knowingly participating in a conspiracy and looping in a reporter, acting surprised.
+Try to remember the layers of lies being juggled at this point: lying about an initial world record speedrun; lying when confronted with evidence of cheating; publicly saying the people who called you were a cheater were perfectly nice people and you'd like to continue being in a community with them; privately sewing dissent in an attempt to change public perception of the investigators; knowingly participating in a conspiracy and looping in a reporter, acting surprised.

 Ryan told me he’d had “no contact with that person.”
 That was, of course, not true.